Dr Min Wild

 Lecturer in English

-School of Humanities and Performing Arts (Faculty of Arts, Humanities and Business)
+School of Society and Culture (Faculty of Arts, Humanities and Business)

 Lecturer in English

-Min has a first degree in English Literature (first: hons.), a MA in Criticism and Theory (with distinction) and a PhD from the University of Exeter.
+Min has a first degree in English Literature (first: hons.), an MA in Criticism and Theory (with distinction) and a PhD from the University of Exeter.

 British Society for Eighteenth-Century Studies.